po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/05-Ins_Update-Delete/README.md

   * Click `enter` to execute the shell command.
 Make sure you note the generated `ObjectId({Unique-ID-String-Here})`.
 We will use this unique identifier to delete this record later on.

-  * 🔑 To verify that the document has been added to our new collection, we can use the `find` method.
-If successful, our new document will be returned.
+  * 🔑 To verify that the document has been added to our new collection, we can use the `find` method and pass in an empty object `{}` so that all documents currently in the collection will be returned.

     ```sh
     db.groceryCollection.find({});